pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 The bad
 ~~~~~~~

-The image is large.
-We're planning on scaling our web-service to handle a
+The image is unnecessarily large.

+We're planning on scaling our web-service to handle a decent amount of traffic.
-decent amount of traffic, and this might involve deploying many images on many
+Scaling will involve deploying many images on many servers.
+Larger images take
-servers.
-Larger images take longer to deploy and (obviously) take up more space
-than smaller images.
+longer to deploy and (obviously) take up more space than smaller images.

 The ugly
 ~~~~~~~~

+We are including an unnecessary dependency.

-We don't need a C compiler in the image, so including an unnecessary dependency in our runtime image is a horrible design.
+We don't need a C compiler in the image, so the C compiler is an unnecessary dependency.
+Including an unnecessary dependency in our runtime image is a horrible design, similar to including an unnecessary Python dependency in our requirements.txt or setup.py.
 As great software developers, we HATE bad system design, so let's find a way to resolve the "bad" and the "ugly" while preserving the "good"!

 Example 3: failed attempt at simply "uninstalling" C compiler
 -------------------------------------------------------------